verelex/arduino_ad9833/README.md

 # arduino_ad9833
-Two modules of AD9833 (DDS generator) working with Arduino Nano compatible board LGT8F328P (MiniEVB) in example sets 640kHz and 1.344 MHz output.
+Two modules of AD9833 (DDS generator) working with Arduino Nano compatible board LGT8F328P (MiniEVB) in example sets 640kHz and 1.344 MHz output (sine form signal).

 - using SimpleAD9833 library by Will Hickmott
 - schematic (using SPI):